Key Takeaways

 Disordered eating is a term used to describe irregular or imbalanced eating habits.
 While it’s not a diagnosis, it can put you at risk for developing an eating disorder and other long-term health consequences.
 If you’re concerned about your eating habits, know that you’re not alone and help is just a few clicks away.

 With Rula, you can connect with an eating disorder specialist whom you can meet with from the comfort of home.
-In just a few moments, you can explore our extensive network to find a therapist who takes your insurance, make your first appointment, and start receiving care as early as this week.
+In just a few moments, you can explore our extensive network to find a therapist who takes your insurance, make your first appointment, and start receiving care as soon as tomorrow.

 More From Rula